EdDuarte/website/content/project/vokter.md

 One way to improve user experience is by integrating web crawling in Reader modules, allowing users to set their visit policy (e.g. number of nested documents accessed).
-Within the current architecture where there is a unique detection job per document, detection jobs must be organized by link hierarchy order.
+Within the current architecture where there is a unique detection job per document, detection jobs must be sorted by link hierarchy.

 Let's imagine an example where a job 1 watches document A and a job 2 watches document B, where A has a link to B. In this case, job 2 does not need to exist as there would be redundancy of detection jobs and index storage for document
 B. Instead, job 1 should trigger clients linked to A and B:

 - when differences are detected in A, only clients of A are notified;
 - when differences are detected in B, both clients of A & B are notified.